lukaszmojek/HearingBooks.Api/README.md

 ## Setting up environment:

-Go to the `docker` folder and execute the command `docker-compose up`
+1. Go to the `docker` directory and execute the command `docker-compose up`
+2. In `data` directory you can find initial data, that needs to be imported to the database in order to log in to the platform

 ---